chauhan01/authflow-api/README.md

 Then a confirmation email is sent to the email address provided by the user during registration.

-Once user clicks the "verify email" link in the email, he/she will be redirected to the website with the confirmation message.
+Once user clicks the "verify email" link in the email, he/she will be redirected to the confirmation page.

 After this user can login using the email and password.